vincenthphung/direct-rep/journals/aaryan_mittal.md

 1. We started with pair programming.
 Vincent shared his screen.
 We worked upon writing the readme.md file for our project.

-2. I reviewd and worked upon the Excalidraw diagram for the project.
-I redseigned the wireframes and endpoints according to the udpated we made on the readme.md file.
+2. I reviewed and worked upon the Excalidraw diagram for the project.
+I redesigned the wireframes and endpoints according to the updated we made on the readme.md file.

 3. I added /api in the beginning of the url after localhost for all the endpoints for the users and letter service.